Pixelus/Pixelus/README.md

 Format: ![Header](url)

 Hi, I'm Stéphanie.
 I consider myself as a permanent learner, a smart worker and computer programming 💻 is one of my biggest hobbies, with designing 🎨, thinking 🤔, reading 📚, cooking 👩‍🍳 and playing 🏸.
 I am a 🇫🇷 web developer and designer skilled in HTML, CSS and its frameworks, and I'm currently working on the App Academy's Full-Stack Web Development bootcamp with the goal to become a software developer.
+I'm an aspiring software developer, loved in resolving puzzles and problems, interested in working on backend, and I have a love/hate relationship with programming frustration.

 🌱 What do I do?